iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Divergence.md

 **Remarks**

-The assumptions made in Amrir's Beck [^1] writing differ entirely from those above.
+The assumptions made in Amir's Beck [^1] writing differ entirely from those above.
 Here, we used the definition 2.1 in a paper by Heinz et. al.[^3].
 Furthermore, recall that a function of Legendre type on a convex set $C$ is only differentiable on any convex subset of $\text{dom}(\partial f)$.
 The above fact should clarify the domain of the Bregman distance being $\text{dom}(\omega)\times \text{dom}(\partial \omega)$ because the domain of the subgradient may not be the domain of the function, for a differentiable convex function.